Azure/Azure-Sentinel/Solutions/VaronisSaaS/README.md

 Varonis SaaS provides the capability to ingest [Varonis Alerts](https://www.varonis.com/products/datalert) into Microsoft Sentinel.

+Varonis prioritizes deep data visibility, classification capabilities, and automated remediation for data access.
+Varonis builds a single prioritized view of risk for your data, so you can proactively and systematically eliminate risk from insider threats and cyberattacks.

 ## Connector Attributes
 | Connector attribute           | Description                                   |
 | ----------------------------- | --------------------------------------------- |